Late bloomers: Seniors find meaning in caring for garden at Common On Thorton

 Burton “Skip” Kirchner worked for PG&E for 40 years, working his way up from meter reader to executive, and when he retired, he and his wife bought a piece of property in Sebastopol, where he grew apples, olives and pinot noir grapes on nearly three acres of land.

-After they lost their spouses, each moved to The Commons on Thornton, where they’re linked by their mutual love of gardening.
+After they lost their spouses, each moved to The Commons on Thornton, a Stockton senior living community, where they’re linked by their mutual love of gardening.

 As they looked at the petunias, impatiens, gerbera daisy and other plants that Kirchner planted in three standing flower boxes on the senior residential community’s patio, Croci couldn’t help but pick out a few wilted blossoms.